 The Conference, its Associations and local churches shall relate to the General Synod as described in the Constitution and Bylaws of the United Church of Christ.

-XXII.
+XVIII.
 LIMITATION OF PERSONAL LIABILITY OF BOARD MEMBERS; INDEMNIFICATION OF BOARD MEMBERS, OFFICERS AND OTHER AUTHORIZED REPRESENTATIVES

 Standard of Care and Justifiable Reliance: